sammyrast/near_earth_space_objects/README.md

 7. Create a seperate modules namely models to represent the data type with PyDantic.
 8. Write tests inside of tests/ folder - use PyTest
 9. Test it out and if it works add a picture on this README and a video loaded to git repo.

+### TODOs & Improvement Ideas
+A. Expand on unit testing.
+B. Maybe add redis for robust caching.